d3/d3/docs/d3-shape/stack.md

 const stack = d3.stack().offset(d3.stackOffsetWiggle);
 ```

 [Source](https://github.com/d3/d3-shape/blob/main/src/offset/wiggle.js) · Shifts the baseline so as to minimize the weighted wiggle of layers.
 This offset is recommended for streamgraphs in conjunction with the [inside-out order](#stackOrderInsideOut).
-See [Stacked Graphs—Geometry & Aesthetics](http://leebyron.com/streamgraph/) by Bryon & Wattenberg for more information.
+See [Stacked Graphs — Geometry & Aesthetics](http://leebyron.com/streamgraph/) by Bryon & Wattenberg for more information.